 The premise of 24 Hour Race is to push people physically and mentally and to advocate for the 40 million of men, women and children that are confined by the chains of slavery.
 By inviting students to participate in the race as a team of eight over the course of 24 hours, the race helps raise awareness against human trafficking and all funds go towards anti-slavery charities.

-In 2018, 24 Hour Race has also become one of the biggest youth-led global abolitionist movements that has expanded to cities like Kuala Lumpur, San Francisco, New York, Seoul, and Singapore.
-Estimated by the team, approximately six hundred students in Hong Kong will partake in the Hong Kong race this year in December.
+Over the years, 24 Hour Race has also become one of the biggest youth-led global abolitionist movements that has expanded to cities like Kuala Lumpur, San Francisco, New York, Seoul, and Singapore.

 When is the upcoming race in Hong Kong?